 These thin and soft chocolate pancakes with cocoa powder will be done in under 25 minutes (plus chilling time!).
 They will go great with a homemade iced mocha latte.

-If you are looking for something more traditional, visit my recipe for old-fashioned fluffy (English) pancakes, fluffy American pancakes without eggs, or this comforting semolina porridge.
+If you are looking for something more traditional, visit my recipe for old-fashioned fluffy (English) pancakes, soft sugar-free pancakes, fluffy American pancakes without eggs, or this comforting semolina porridge.

 For busy mornings, an ideal breakfast might be something you can grab and eat on the go - try my Oreo overnight oats without milk.